 HEALTH WARNING: On this page I am offering you my own opinion.
 It is my interpretation of a series of events.
-My interpretation is illustrated by examples provided by the client I am describing to you.
+My lived experience can lead me into cul de sacs, same as any one else – even if this page is illustrated by examples provided by the client with a different lived experience.
 Together, we offer just one way to look at something that did happen.

 My picture, above, is my summary.
 It summarises three pages I have returned to a good few times on this website:

 ….. and the page on the processes of adult learning may help.

 Each element, when put together, may describe how therapy can proceed; from one beginning, to another beginning and from one understanding, toward another, and another.